 It is a stronger joint that you can depend on better when trying to adjoin surface areas.
 Woodworkers commonly use it when trying to glue the wood joint.

 5. Bridle Joint

 It is another wood joinery to learn if you love woodworking.
-This joint is like the mortise and tenon joinery, wherein you cut a piece of tenon on one piece’s end and then cutting a mortise on the other wood piece that will accept the tenon.
+This joint is like the mortise and tenon joinery, wherein you cut a piece of the tenon on one piece’s end and then cut a mortise on the other wood piece that will accept the tenon.

-You can use corner bridles if you’re looking to joint several frame pieces when each of them is shaped.
-And without sacrificing its integrity, you can remove a material from the joined pieces following assembly.
+You can use corner bridles if you’re looking to join several frame pieces when each of them is shaped.
+And without sacrificing its integrity, you can remove material from the joined pieces following assembly.

 6. Butt Joint

-It is a product of combining two wood butts together, commonly resulting to a right angle joined piece.
+It is a product of combining two wood butts together, commonly resulting in a right angle joined piece.
 It also appears to be square to the other board.
-Usually, this joint is fastened through mechanical fasteners and is used in wall framing on jobsites.
+Usually, this joint is fastened through mechanical fasteners and is used in wall framing on job sites.

-You can also makes use of the technique involving pre-drilling one pilot hole and cutting one slot that will result to a joined wood at an angle between the two boards prior to connecting them using a screw.
+You can also make use of the technique involving pre-drilling one pilot hole and cutting one slot that will result in a joined wood at an angle between the two boards prior to connecting them using a screw.
 Take note, though that you need to be sure that what you pre-drilled is accurate.

 8. Dado Joint

-You can easily spot it in woodworking projects for its notable square-grooved slot on one of its board in which another piece of board will be fitted.
-It is used mostly on connecting plywood especially when making cabinets.
+You can easily spot it in woodworking projects for its notable square-grooved slot on one of its boards in which another piece of board will be fitted.
+It is used mostly on connecting plywood, especially when making cabinets.